krishanthisera/TechChallengeApp/readme.md

         args: ["-c", "echo 'Sleep time initiated - waiting on db to install'; sleep 180; ./TechChallengeApp updatedb"] ...
 ```
-There are a couple of sleep timers has been used to avoid any complication.
 ### How to Run
 The application can be deployed either manually or by using the Jenkins pipeline.
 #### Manual Deployment